elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Changed

+- The `stable/nginx-ingress` helm chart has been replaced by `ingress-nginx/ingress-nginx`
-- Ingress nginx has been updated to a new chart repo and bumped to version 2.10
+  - Configuration for nginx has changed from `nginxIngress` to `ingressNginx`
 - Harbor chart has been upgraded to version 1.5.1
 - Helm has been upgraded to v3.4.1
 - Grafana has been updated to a new chart repo and bumped to version 5.8.16